The Ultimate Guide To Cellulite and How To Get Rid of It!

-So now that we know what cellulite is, what exactly causes it?
+So now that we know what it is, what exactly causes it?

 As we touched on earlier, loss of circulation and blood flood are the primary culprits.

-But there are a few other factors that have been shown to contribute to cellulite formation.
+But there are a few other factors that have been shown to contribute to cellulitis formation.

 Here are the main ones:

-- Genetics– some women are more predisposed to cellulite than others.
+- Genetics– some women are more predisposed to this condition than others.
 Thanks a lot Mom and Dad!

 - Hormones– decreases in estrogen lead to decreased circulation in blood vessels.
 That’s why cellulite starts showing between the ages of 25-35.

 - Poor Diet– not getting enough healthy nutrients and vitamins causes problems with blood flow and collagen production.
 This causes skin to lose elasticity and fat cells to grow.
-Two big no-nos if you’re going to ward off cellulite.
+Two big no-nos if you’re going to ward off loose and sagging skin.

 - Weight Gain– this goes along with a poor diet, but weight gain can contribute to cellulite being more noticeable.